squirrel-prover/squirrel-prover/documentation/sphinx/source/tutorial.rst

    axiom [any] ok_not_ko: ok <> ko.

+A proof over such model would then apply to any concrete implementation in which :g:`ok` and :g:`ko` are given two concrete values as long as those two values are distinct.

 Axioms are formulas in a high-order logic, for instance allowing free variables, universal and existential quantification, implications, etc. Here, we define the axiom as true over :g:`any` protocol.

-Another axiom that could be useful to prove the security of a protocl is for instance that :g:`ko` can never be equal to any pair :g:`<x,y>`.
+Another axiom that could be useful to prove the security of a protocol is for instance that :g:`ko` can never be equal to any pair :g:`<x,y>`.